kdocki/marionette.application.module/README.md

 ### Why on earth would I use this?

 *Single line explaination:* _Using a singleton for application container is hard to test in isolation without entire page refreshes_

+This plugin allows you to define modules (and then lazy load later) on an extended Marionette.Application.

 But really, if you're not sold, let's look at a problem.
 I am trying to test calling App.request(`hulk:smash`).